hagrin/sports/tout.md

 ## Falsification of Records

 Inaccurate record keeping is one of the easiest, most basic methodologies of the sports betting tout (or really any industry tout).
+However, there are actually many different methods to perform this falsification, some more subtle than others.